ritikaradhakrishnan/thriftU/README.md

 Landing page after signing up:

 ![Landing Page](images/signing_up_after.png)

+About Vite:
+"Vite + ReactJS" for building modern web applications.
+Vite offers fast development server and build time.
+When used together, Vite's speed and React's component-based approach make for an efficient and enjoyable development experience.

 At the heart of the project is a commitment to environmental sustainability.
 By creating a thrift store application, users are encouraged to embrace a more responsible and eco-conscious approach to shopping.
 By offering a seamless and secure e-commerce experience, I hope to inspire positive change in the way people consume and recycle fashion and goods. 🛍️🌿